needle-mirror/com.unity.entities/Documentation~/systems-write-groups.md

 To use write groups, you must use the [write group filter option](xref:Unity.Entities.EntityQueryOptions) on the queries in your system.
 This excludes all entities from the query that have a component from a write group of any of the components that are writable in the query.

-To override a system that uses write groups, mark your own component types as part of the write group of the output component of that system.
+To override a system that uses write groups, mark your own component types as part of the write group of the output components of that system.
 The original system ignores any entities that have your components and you can update the data of those entities with your own systems.

 ## Write groups example